The character algebra for module categories over Hopf algebras: Preliminaries

 \section{Preliminaries}

-Let $\ku$ be an algebraically closed field of characteristic zero.
+Let $\ku$ be an algebraically closed field.
 All algebras are assumed to be over $\ku$.
 If $A$ is an algebra, we shall denote by ${}_A\Mo$ (respectively $\Mo_A$) the category of finite dimensional left $A$-modules (respectively right $A$-modules).
 If $A, B$ are two algebras, we shall denote by ${}_B\Mo_A$ the category of finite dimensional $(B,A)$-modules.
-From now on, all categories are assumed to be abelian $\ku$-linear.
+From now on, all categories are assumed to be abelian $\ku$-linear, and all functors are $\ku$-linear.